-In a previous article, we discussed Submerged Value and made a point of noting how significant a chunk of the total value of sustainable actions it represented.
-We closed with the rather bold statement that often, submerged value actually rivals — or even exceeds — visible value.
+In another article, we discuss Submerged Value and note how much of the value of sustainability it represents.
+That article closes with the rather bold statement that normally submerged value rivals — or even exceeds — visible value.
+This article illustrates that in more detail.

 Consider the story of a hospitality company with tens of thousands of employees.
 They’d been active in sustainability and CSR for years, and the executive in charge was highly experienced and respected.